boltops-tools/lono/docs/_docs/existing-templates.md

     # InstanceType=t3.micro
     KeyName=my-key-pair # must exist on your AWS account

-After you set the `KeyName` in the params file, you're ready to launch the CloudFormation stack that creates the EC2 instance.
+After you set the `KeyName` in the params file, you're ready to launch the CloudFormation stack which will create an EC2 instance.

 ## Deploy Stack

-Deploy the stack with [lono deploy](/reference/lono-cfn-deploy/)
+Deploy the stack with [lono cfn deploy](/reference/lono-cfn-deploy/)

     $ lono cfn deploy demo --source $URL
     ...